 When using asymmetric encryption, the encryption and decryption keys are mathematically related, but in a way that makes it extremely difficult to derive one from the other.
-One interesting property of some kinds of asymmetric encryption is that not only is it possible to encrypt messages using the public key in a way that can only be decrypted with the private key, but it is also possible to encrypt messages using the public key.
+One interesting property of some kinds of asymmetric encryption is that not only is it possible to encrypt messages using the public key in a way that can only be decrypted with the private key, but it is also possible to encrypt messages using the private key in a way that can only be decrypted with the public key.
 Since the public key can be widely available, this isn't useful for protecting the encrypted data from unintended observers, but it does make it possible to prove that it was encrypted by the private key, and therefore it can be used as a type of digital signature.